 I learned that God has a plan for us being exactly in the school, classroom, seating arrangement, family, or job we’re in.
 It’s not by mistake.
 As I look back on the season I had with my friend, I now wish I had started to invest into him way before I did.
 Don’t wait on anything to start making a difference today.
 Just because a school year or job ends on a certain day, doesn’t mean that you have that much time to spend with someone.
 We’re not guaranteed tomorrow.

-Also, if you’re having a hard time letting go of someone God doesn’t see good for you anymore, remember: just because we aren’t as close to them as we used to be, doesn’t mean that we should stop praying for them.
+Also, if you’re having a hard time letting go of someone, remember just because you aren’t as close to them as you used to be, it doesn’t mean you should stop praying for them.
 Our prayers can do more than what we could do ourselves.

 A couple days ago, someone reached out to me in a friendly and kind way.
 It was something unexpected, and brought truth to my mind.
 When God opens a new door of opportunity or friendship, don’t let differences or the past step in your way.
 Know that the person might be in need of something you have to offer, and that their friendship will be a blessing to you also.
 It’s all about what God can do in and through you to make a difference in other’s lives.

-Pastor Anthony Braswell, who spoke at the United Conference, stated: “Sermons and songs aren’t going to change the world.
-It’s the love of Jesus shining in your life.”
+Pastor Anthony Braswell, who spoke at the United Conference, stated: “Sermons and songs aren’t going to change the world, rather, it’s the love of Jesus shining in your life.”